1. Chapter segmentation and indexing

 First outcomes: The hashtag categorization system is just one of many possibilities for structure and recall.
 There is a lot of creative room to apply such methods according to the annotation objectives.
 Audio recordings turned out to be useful to gather initial thoughts, and then develop further reflective annotation stemming from there, may it be textual or not.
 A possible future archival use could be that choreographers (or any other artist involved) watch their own videos and record audio reflections or discuss the concepts they worked with and share insights into their creative process.

-1. 4. referencing external sources, subtitles
+4. Referencing external sources, subtitles

-The material for this use case was a recording of an event that was part of the series Zwischenrufe/Interventions, which is centred around dialogues on stage between the body and language, where artists Yvonne Rainer and Xavier Le Roy met to discuss and exchange current concepts and projects.
+The material for this use case was a recording of an event that was part of the series Zwischenrufe/Interventions (MCB-DV-3523), which is centred around dialogues on stage between the body and language, where artists Yvonne Rainer and Xavier Le Roy met to discuss and exchange current concepts and projects.
 This video was chosen to try out how annotation can be of use for more discursive formats, with an aim to link references outside the video recording itself and build connections between them.

 The process began with transcribing the audio by using the automated speech-to-text feature, which generated subtitles and enabled automatically transcribed annotations of interesting quotes.